supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L12_Deployments_using_Azure_Bicep_templates.md.md

     ![Azure DevOps](images/policies-enable-3rd.png)

-# Exercise 0: Configure the lab prerequisites

-In this exercise, you will set up the prerequisites for the lab, which consist of a new Azure DevOps project with a repository based on the [eShopOnWeb](https://dev.azure.com/unhueteb/_git/eshopweb-az400).

-## Task 1: Create and configure the team project
+## Task 2: Create and configure the team project

 In this task, you will create an **eShopOnWeb** Azure DevOps project to be used by several labs.